ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{align}
 $${{< /math >}}

-This is actually just a restatement of the general equation $\eqref{nablastep}$ for truncated compositions.
+This is just a restatement of the general equation $\eqref{nablastep}$ for truncated compositions.

 With this new notation, we can rewrite the formula for the gradient $\eqref{nablamcL}$ in the following compact way: